nkosanamolefe/portfolio-projects/Data Visualization/Logistics/README.md

 ## Data Used

+Three **datasets** were used

+Invoice Records
+Carrier data with 1000 rows from 2022.
+Client base data, there are 15 different car models.

 **Data** - HR Data with over 22000 rows from the year 2000 to 2020.

 **Data Cleaning & Analysis** - MySQL Workbench